About ASAPWe protect asylum seekers’ legal rights to food and shelter

 We work with people who have been forced to flee their home countries and seek safety in the UK who then find themselves destitute, and in need of food and shelter.
 We also work with organisations around the UK working with persons seeking asylum who are in need of support.

-1. Increasing quality representation and dignity at the Asylum Support Tribunal for all asylum seekers.
+1. Increase quality representation and dignity at the Asylum Support Tribunal for all people seeking asylum.

-2. Ensuring asylum seekers across the UK have access to quality advice and information in relation to their legal rights to food and shelter.
+2. Ensure people seeking asylum across the UK have access to quality advice and information about their legal rights to food and shelter, by building other organisations' asylum support skills.

-3. Tackling the root causes of destitution through policy, lobbying and litigation.
+3. Tackle the root causes of destitution through policy, advocacy and litigation.

 This video explains how we store information about you